-The Group applies Expected Credit Losses ("ECL") model on its financial instruments measured at amortized cost.
+The Group applies Expected Credit Losses ("ECL") model on its loans and advances to customers balance measured at amortized cost.
 The Group exercises significant judgements and makes a number of assumptions which is determined as a function of the assessment of the probability of default ("PD"), loss given default ("LGD"), adjusted for the forward-looking information, and exposure at default ("EAD") associated with the underlying financial assets.